DOI-USGS/planetary-sdi/content/moon/strategy/roadmap.md

 ## Objectives and Anticipated Outcomes

-This plan contains information regarding how the strategic objectives will be implemented within the Lunar SDI including the anticipated outcomes, approach, and a table of actions including a general timeline.
+This plan contains information regarding how the strategic objectives will be implemented within the Lunar SDI by the working group including the anticipated outcomes, approach, and a table of actions including a general timeline.

 ### Objective 1
-Publish and steward the policy infrastructure necessary to maintain the Lunar SDI Working Group, including a charter, governance documentation, user and contributor agreements to support data release and sharing agreements, and a roadmap of future development.
+Publish and steward the policy infrastructure necessary to maintain the Lunar SDI working group, including a charter, governance documentation, user and contributor agreements to support data release and sharing agreements, and a roadmap of future development.

 #### Anticipated Outcomes
-Publishing and maintaining a policy infrastructure is one of the primary tenants of a Spatial Data Infrastructure (e.g., {{< cite "Laura:2018ess;Rajabifard:2002" >}}) and facilitates communication within the community, coordination between stakeholders, communicates expectations both of the SDI and from participating groups, and establishes efforts for the long-term maintenance of this infrastructure.
+Publicly accessible policy infrastructure served through a Lunar SDI web portal.

 #### Approach
 The primary approach includes writing documentation that describes:
-1. the Lunar SDI Working Group charter;
+1. the Lunar SDI working group charter;
 1. governance policy documentation;
 1. strategic direction and a 4-year roadmap;
 1. user and contributor agreements.

-These documents will be drafted by Lunar SDI Working Group members and reviewed collectively.
+These documents will be drafted by Lunar SDI working group members and reviewed collectively.
 We will seek group consensus regarding all governance and strategy decisions.
 These documents will also be posted on a publicly available website so that members of the Lunar community can also comment and provide feedback.

 #### Actions
 |  | Action |	Status |